Greenlane Poetry

 Its force has washed away our stage

-This is the pitch
+This became the pitch

 The beach on which